 We present a suite of tools for compiler optimization research.
 Other compiler research tools include OpenTuner~\cite{opentuner} and YaCoS~\cite{yacos}, autotuning frameworks that include an ensemble of techniques for compiler optimizations; cTuning~\cite{ctuning}, a framework for distributing autotuning results; TenSet~\cite{tenset} and LS-CAT~\cite{lscat-dataset}, large-scale performance datasets suitable for offline learning; and ComPy-Learn~\cite{compylearn}, a library of program representations for LLVM. \cg{} has a broader set of features than these prior works, providing several compiler problems, program representations, optimization targets, and offline datasets all in a single package.

 There is a growing body of research that applies AI techniques to compilers optimizations~\cite{ml4sysreview}.
-Many approaches have been proposed to compiler phase ordering, including collaborative filtering~\cite{collaborative-filtering-phase-ordering}, design space exploration~\cite{graph-based-phase-ordering}, and Bayesian Networks~\cite{cobayn}.
-Even removing passes from the standard optimization pipeline has been shown to sometimes improve performance~\cite{less-is-more}.
+Many approaches have been proposed to phase ordering, including collaborative filtering~\cite{collaborative-filtering-phase-ordering}, design space exploration~\cite{graph-based-phase-ordering}, and Bayesian Networks~\cite{cobayn}.
+Even removing passes from standard optimization pipelines has been shown to sometimes improve performance~\cite{less-is-more}.
 Autophase~\cite{autophase} and CORL~\cite{corl} use reinforcement learning to tackle the LLVM phase ordering problem.
 Both works identify generalization across programs as a key challenge.
 Our work aims to accelerate progress on this problem by combining several observation spaces with millions of training programs to serve as a platform for research.

-Other reinforcement learning compiler works include MLGO~\cite{mlgo} which learns a policy for LLVM's function inling heuristic, NeuroVectorizer~\cite{neurovectorizer} which formulates the problem of instruction vectorization as single-step reinforcement learning environments, and PolyGym~\cite{polygym} which targets loop transformations in the Polyhedral model.
+Other reinforcement learning compiler works include MLGO~\cite{mlgo} which learns a policy for a function inling heuristic, NeuroVectorizer~\cite{neurovectorizer} which formulates instruction vectorization as single-step environments, and PolyGym~\cite{polygym} which targets Polyhedral loop transformations.
 Compared to these works, the search spaces in \cg{} environments are far larger.

 \cg{} is not limited to reinforcement learning.
 Prior work has cast compiler optimization tasks as supervised learning problems using classification to select optimization decisions~\cite{deeptune,ml4sysreview} or regression to learn cost models~\cite{loop-learner,ithemal,halide-cost-model}. \cg{} is as an ideal platform for gathering the data to train and evaluate these approaches, including both offline datasets and the infrastructure to generate new ones.